I will be in Philly in a couple of weeks and I am trying to plan out what I will do for two days.

 I really don't know of too much to do in Philly so I am pretty open to suggestions.

-Also any suggestions on a neighborhood to stay would be cool also. about 10 years ago
+Also any suggestions on a neighborhood to stay would be cool also. over 10 years ago

 you definitely have to try geno's cheesesteaks. (some people might suggest pat's...i say what's wrong with trying both?)

-the philadelphia museum of art has an amazing permanent collection and usually wonderful special exhibits. also, you can run up the stairs like rocky. about 10 years ago
+the philadelphia museum of art has an amazing permanent collection and usually wonderful special exhibits. also, you can run up the stairs like rocky. over 10 years ago

 Staying somewhere in Center City allows you the capability of walking to other neighborhoods and locations (or cabbing it if you prefer).
 There's a new boutique hotel called the Independent, there's the Alexander Inn, there are hotels like the Warwick, Double Tree, Sofitel, etc., B&Bs like La Reserve.